usnistgov/5gdeploy/docs/multi-host.md

 ## How Multi-Host Deployment Works

 The [netdef-compose](../netdef-compose/README.md) command supports multi-host deployment.
-They generate a Compose context with multi-host deployment with these steps:
+It generates a Compose context with multi-host deployment with these steps:

 1. The 5G network, defined in either [NetDef](../netdef/README.md) format, is initially converted to a Compose context for single-host deployment.